 Experience and Education

 Clinical research has found that the number one curative factor in treatment is called ‘non-specific factors’.
 That is, we still don’t know as much about the efficacy of treatment as we should.
-I, among others, are convinced that this ‘non-specific factor‘ is the quality of the relationship between the clinician and the client.
-Clearly, I cannot predict if I am the right professional for you to work with.
-However, reviews written by my current and past clients are available on my website, https://www.drlarrycohen.com.
+I, among others, are convinced that this ‘non-specific factor‘ is the relationship between the professional and the client.
+Reviews written by my current and past clients are available on my website, https://www.drlarrycohen.com.

 There are many theoreticians to choose from, but I am partial to the ideas and methods of these 3: